C++ String cbegin

 Return value

-This function returns the reference pointing to the first element of the string.
+This function provides the pointer to the initial element of the string.

 Example 1